Astrap1/Orpits-0x02/README.md

 - Improve structured-table accessibility, cell layout, and handling of larger tables
 - Add clearer visible controls for managing table rows and columns while preserving keyboard-first navigation and formulas
+- Implement fuzzy command search with Fuse.js so partial or imperfect command names can return useful suggestions
 - Add C++ execution to the code box
 - Allow users to select or identify the programming language used by each code box
 - Refine structured-table PDF export with better cell wrapping and page-break handling